greensms-io/greensms-node/README.md

 ### Environment Variables

 `greensms-node` supports credential storage in environment variables.
-If no credentials are provided following env vars will be used: `GREENSMS_USERNAME`/`GREENSMS_PASSWORD` OR `GREENSMS_TOKEN`.
+If no credentials are provided following env vars will be used: `GREENSMS_USER`/`GREENSMS_PASS` OR `GREENSMS_TOKEN`.

 ### Token Auth

 ## Methods

+All methods support Promises, Async/Await and Callbacks.

 ## Handling Exceptions